PAR-Government/Media-Journaling-Tool/README.md

 File > Export [Control-e] creates a compressed archive file of the project including images and masks.

+File > Group Manager opens a separate dialog to manage groups of plugin filters.

 File > Quit [Control-q] Save and Quit

 Process > Add Add a selected image to the project.
 The image can be linked to other images within the graph.